eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/domainParticipant.rst

 :func:`set_default_participant_qos()` method also accepts the symbol :class:`PARTICIPANT_QOS_DEFAULT` as input parameter.
-This will reset the current default :ref:`dds_layer_domainParticipantQos` to default constructed values.
+This will reset the current default :ref:`dds_layer_domainParticipantQos` to the default constructed value :func:`DomainParticipantQos()`.

 .. literalinclude:: /../code/DDSCodeTester.cpp
    :language: c++